-We pad our identification numbers with zeros in order list them in order.
+Database serial numbers: We pad our identification numbers with zeros in order list them in order.
 If the items is ex-military we also add the associated service(s), ie 63-12201: USAF or WD592: UKRAF.

 A lot of aircraft started life in one service and were transferred to other services.
-For Example: the PBY-5 "046582: USN; 6520: FAB" started as a USN Catalina and was transferred to the Brazialian Air Force.
+For Example: the PBY-5 "046582: USN; 6520: FAB" started as a US Navy Catalina and was transferred to the Brazialian Air Force.

 Designations are a constant problem.